Xiaohan-X/Xiaohan-X.github.io/README.md

 #### LOCATION
 <img align="right" width="600" height="410" src="https://user-images.githubusercontent.com/93938449/218548833-7ced24cd-a324-46f3-a32a-207d21085ba2.jpg"> VSimulators is in the University of Exeter Engineering Research Centre, a newly built facility at Exeter Science Park, which completed construction in February 2020.
 VSimulators is housed in half the building, which includes the VSimulators chamber, a control room, a workshop, a meeting room/break out room, office space, and toilet facilities/showers on each floor (with full disabled access).

-- Testing day1 Address: St.Lukes Campus, 79 Heavitree Rd, Exeter EX2 4TH.:compass: [google map](https://goo.gl/maps/JZfntBp1k5f8sinq6)
+- Testing day1 Address: St.Lukes Campus, 79 Heavitree Rd, Exeter EX2 4TH. :compass: [google map](https://goo.gl/maps/JZfntBp1k5f8sinq6)

-- Testing day2 Address: Kay Building, North Park Road, Exeter, EX4 4QF.:compass: [google map](https://goo.gl/maps/38Yrmr2C2u4fcjUT8)
+- Testing day2 Address: Kay Building, North Park Road, Exeter, EX4 4QF. :compass: [google map](https://goo.gl/maps/38Yrmr2C2u4fcjUT8)

 We would be deeply grateful if you could kindly bring this study to the attention of anyone who you believe may be eligible to participate.
-Your assistance in spreading the word would be greatly appreciated.:heartpulse:
+Your assistance in spreading the word would be greatly appreciated. :heartpulse:

 :email: For more information please contact Xiaohan Xu  xx274@exeter.ac.uk